xyh97/cache-simulator/README.md

 # cache-simulator

 This is a project of the cache simulator.
+For details, you can refer to `sim.pdf`.